wp-plugins/contact-form-builder/readme.txt

 *   37 themes based on various color schemes.
 *   Submissions section.
 *   Possibility of exporting the received data both in CSV and XML formats.
+*   Statistical data for the multi-option form fields

 ### Supported languages Of Contact Form Builder